OpenDSA/OpenDSA/RST/en/List/ListLinked.rst

 .. inlineav:: llistInitCON dgm
    :align: center

-Adding the trailer node also solves our problem with deleting the last node on the list, as we will see when we take a closer look at the remove method's implementation.
+Here is what a list with some elements looks like with the header and trailer nodes added.

 .. _LinkedListTailer:

-.. inlineav:: listLinkedHeaderTailerCON dgm
+.. inlineav:: llistHeaderCON dgm
    :align: center

-   Here is what the list looks like with the header and trailer nodes added.
+Adding the trailer node also solves our problem with deleting the last node on the list, as we will see when we take a closer look at the remove method's implementation.

 Here is the implementation for the linked list class, named ``LList``.

 .. codeinclude:: Lists/LList
    :tag: LList

-.. inlineav:: LlistVarsCON ss
+.. inlineav:: llistVarsCON ss
    :output: show

-.. inlineav:: LListCons ss
+.. inlineav:: llistConsCON ss
    :output: show

 Implementations for most member functions of the ``list`` class are straightforward.
 However, ``insert`` and ``remove`` should be studied carefully.

-.. inlineav:: LlistInsertCON ss
+.. inlineav:: llistInsertCON ss
    :output: show

-Special case for Linked list insertion
+Here are some special cases for linked list insertion: Inserting at the end, and inserting to an empty list.

-.. inlineav:: LlistSpecInsertCON ss
+.. inlineav:: llistSpecialCON ss
    :output: show

-.. inlineav:: LlistRemoveCON ss
+.. inlineav:: llistRemoveCON ss
    :output: show

-.. inlineav:: LlistPosCON ss
+.. inlineav:: llistOtherCON ss
    :output: show

 Implementations for the remaining operations each require